-With the newly enacted Evidence Bill Amendment, a person will be deemed to have published content that originated from your IP address.
-What that means is that if someone hacks your Wi-Fi and then uses it to publish malicious or seditious statements online, you will be deemed to have published it, and the onus is on YOU to prove you’re innocent rather than for the prosecution to prove you’re guilty.
-First law of it’s kind in Malaysia and probably the world.
+With the newly enacted Evidence Bill Amendment, you would have been deemed to have published everything that originates from your IP address.
+What that means is that if someone hacks your Wi-Fi and then uses it to publish malicious or seditious statements online, you will be deemed to have published it, and the onus is on YOU to prove you’re innocence rather than for the prosecution to prove your guilt.

 However, how secure is your Unifi Wi-Fi connection?